There has never been a greater need to document, monitor and understand changes in the UK's wildlife.

 Introduction to UK Natural History

 This five-week online course will introduce some of the fundamental principles and practices of modern amateur natural history, helping you get started in your own studies in natural history.
-Currently the focus of the course is on life sciences, including two one-week courses introducing concepts in Entomology and Botany.

 Most of the course content will be delivered by a combination of pre-recorded lectures, talks, demonstrations, and activities which you can look at at any time during the course.
 These should take you two to three hours per week, although there will be some optional extension work which may take you longer to work through.